Transocean Ltd. Announces Thir - GuruFocus.com

 STEINHAUSEN, Switzerland, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Transocean Ltd. (: RIG) announced today that it will report earnings for the third quarter of 2022, after the close of trading on the on Wednesday, November 2, 2022.
+14, 2022 (GLOBE NEWSWIRE) -- Transocean Ltd. (NYSE: RIG) announced today that it will report earnings for the third quarter of 2022, after the close of trading on the NYSE on Wednesday, November 2, 2022.

 The company will conduct a teleconference to discuss the results starting at 9 a.m.
 EDT, 2 p.m.
 CET, on Thursday, November 3, 2022.
 Individuals who wish to participate should dial +1 785-424-1205 and refer to conference code 260431 approximately 15 minutes prior to the scheduled start time.